qu'est-ce que le Picon ?

 Picon advertisements

-If the Picon is famous for its taste qualities, it is also popular for its... decorative qualities!
+If Picon is famous for its taste qualities, it is also popular for its... decorative qualities!
 Indeed, old Picon advertising visuals are particularly appreciated as wall decorations thanks to their vintage style which embellishes any type of room.
 At Planète Vintage, we have superb reproductions of these advertisements in the form of plaques and posters !
 In addition, when you order two plaques/posters, the third is free .
-It’s worth celebrating, right?
-Why not with a Picon, exactly? 🥂
+That's something to celebrate, right?
+Why not with a Picon, precisely? 🥂

 Leave a comment